Find a Lawyer

 CA9 withdrew its prior decision in light of the Supreme Court’s decision in

 , but remanded with instructions “to vacate the injunction and to reconsider the class certification in light of the Supreme Court's decision in

 AILA Doc.
 No. 05091661.

 Vacated (Updated 4/3/08)

-On February 25, 2008, the Ninth Circuit vacated the panel opinion from 2005.
-The court stated that the BIA sua sponte reopened the proceedings, vacated the order of removal and remanded the case to the immigration judge.
-As a result of the remand, the court stated that they lost jurisdiction of the case.
-Additionally, the court distinguished
+On 2/25/08, CA9 vacated the panel opinion from 2005, stating that the BIA sua sponte reopened the proceedings, vacated the revmoval order and remanded to the immigration judge.
+As a result of the remand, the court stated that it lost jurisdiction of the case. (

 AILA Doc.
 No. 05091660.